 Over the course of the 24 hours, the drivers nowadays will cover more than 3,100 miles in the car.
 Each race consists of about 60 racers, and each car must be able to accommodate at least two seats.
 You may not have more than two doors on your car, and beginning in 2014 all cars were required to have a roof because of safety concerns.

 While all the cars compete at the same time, not all of them are directly competing against one another.
 The cars are divided into separate classes, with prizes awarded to winners of these various classes as well as the overall winner.
-As of 2017, there are four different classes.
+As of 2017, there were four different classes.

 Cars built specifically for the track at Le Mans, called Le Mans Prototypes (LMP) are the top two classes that participate in the race.
 LMP1 and LMP2 are differentiated by power output, weight and speed.
 Since 2011, the other two classes have been grand tourer (GT) classes called GT Endurance Pro and GT Endurance AM.